Home and Community-Based Services Program Transition

 C. Non-Residential Provider Survey

-For more information on the survey process for the MI Choice Waiver and MI Health Link HCBS Waiver, please send an email to HCBSTransition@michigan.gov.
+For more information on the survey process for the Habilitation Supports Waiver (HSW) and Managed Specialty Services and Supports Waiver (B Waiver) HCBS Waiver, please send an email to HCBSTransition@michigan.gov.

 The Michigan Department of Health and Human Services is partnering with the Developmental Disabilities Institute of Wayne State University to conduct the statewide assessment process for the Habilitation Supports Waiver.
 For more information on the statewide assessment process for the Habilitation Supports Waiver, please visit the following website: http://ddi.wayne.edu/hcbs.php